trap-representation/Zero-out-the-bits/docs/chloring_for_the_win/what_is_chlore.md

 Now you might be asking "But trap-representation, what on earth do you mean by _poorly written_?".

 You see, not every little detail about the execution environment needs to be specified by the standard.
 For example, chances are the average programmer will never write a program that assumes the number of bits that constitute an object of type T, but once the language mandates that an object of type T must have p bits, there's no going back.
-An implementation of that language _has_ to behave as if such an object has exactly p bits -- nothing more, nothing less.
+An implementation of that language _has_ to behave as if such an object has exactly p bits-- nothing more, nothing less.
 While this may not sound too bad, in certain cases, it can result in huge performance hits if the execution environment cannot access an exact of p bits.

 It's not to say that such details should be entirely omitted or kept hidden from the programmer though; rather these should be left for implementations to define.
 Any language that deviates from this philosophy is what I like to call _poorly written_.